Qatars Direct Investment In Pakistan To Help Expedite Business, Tourism Activities: Experts - UrduPoint

 Pakistan had an agreement of LNG with Qatar, which was a cheap source of generating electricity, he said.

-The country was going through energy crisis, he said, adding import of LNG from Qatari companies had helped address the issue.
+The country was going through energy crisis due to rising demand, he said, adding import of LNG from Qatari companies had helped address the issue.

 Dr Riffat Hussain, another economic expert suggested that Qatari companies should come forward for lifting skilled and semi skilled workers from Pakistan.